florianschanda/miss_hit/LEXING_ISSUES.md

 number lexing to raise an error in this specific case.

 Also note that the `./` operator (and the other 4 operators that start with a '.') create an ambiguity here.
-The following expression:
+Consider the following expression:
 ```
 x = 1./b
 ```